 Although the symptoms may not seem serious at the time, these symptoms, if not treated, can put you out of work as you take time to recover.
 Heat exhaustion can cause permanent injury in some cases.
 Heat exhaustion can damage internal organs or in extreme cases, cause a heart attack or stroke.

-If you work in one of the occupations listed above and have dealt with extreme heat exhaustion that caused permanent injury contact Nick Platt to discuss your options regarding workers’ comp for heat exhaustion or heat stroke.
+If you work in one of the occupations listed above and have dealt with extreme heat exhaustion that caused permanent injury.
+Contact Nick Platt to discuss your options regarding Iowa workers comp for heat exhaustion or heat stroke in Des Moines and Urbandale, IA.